cdktf/cdktf-provider-okta/docs/securityNotificationEmails.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

 Notifies end users that one or more factors have been reset for their account.
+Default is `true`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/security_notification_emails#send_email_for_factor_reset_enabled SecurityNotificationEmails#send_email_for_factor_reset_enabled}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/security_notification_emails#send_email_for_factor_reset_enabled SecurityNotificationEmails#send_email_for_factor_reset_enabled}

 ---